-Below is a sampling of the courses I have taught as instructor of record.
-If you are interested in learning more about these courses, or others I have developed in the areas of theater and performance studies, American literature and culture, GEnder STudies, and writing, please do not hesitate to contact me.
+Below is a sampling of courses I have taught as instructor of record.
+If you are interested in learning more about these courses or others I have developed in the areas of theater and performance studies, disability studies and crip theory, American literature and culture, gender studies, and writing, please do not hesitate to contact me. click the + symbol to reveal course descriptions.

 In Katie O’Reilly’s peeling (2002), three disabled women perform as the chorus in a post-modern production of The Trojan Women.
 Alfa, the most seasoned of the three, complains that theater is a tough business for disabled actors because they must compete against nondisabled performers for disabled roles.
 Casting directors, however, won’t let them read for traditionally nondisabled characters.
 She wryly observes that “cripping up” (a nondisabled actor performing a disabled role) is the “twenty-first century’s answer to blacking up.”
 O’Reilly’s models her formulation on blackface minstrelsy and anti-black performance, but “cripping up” would later become just one of many terms describing disability performance challenges, casting, and the fight for equitable (and accurate!) representation.
 Others include “disability drag,” “disability masquerade,” the “disability con,” and “disability simulations.”
 This class explores the artistic impact and implementation of this vocabulary in disability performance and theater.